 Step 3 – Let us know

-Please let us know if you do include a gift in your Will to Children’s Cancer Institute and we can welcome you to our growing family of caring supporters.
+Please let us know if you decide to include a gift to Children's Cancer Institute in your will so we can welcome you to our ever growing and very special family, each determined to put an end to childhood cancer.

 Although the thought of relapse is definitely nerve-wracking, we just keep reminding ourselves of the goals we've kicked because Harper has responded so well to her treatment.
 Thank you so much Children's Cancer Institute for your relentless efforts to find treatments and a cure for childhood cancer.”